Young female wearing glasses, a white button up dress shirt, and a gray blazer waving at her computer screen getting ready for virtual intertview

 • Baggy or loose clothing

-Business casual attire for men offers a vast variety of customization and typically allows for much more comfort than business professional attire.
+Business casual attire for men offers a wide variety of customization.
+It typically allows for much more comfort than professional business attire.
 As always, remember that your presentability goes beyond your clothing and extends to your physical cleanliness, smell, hair, and more.
-Ensure you are clean-shaven, showered, teeth brushed, and when all else fails, run to the store and grab some deodorant and mints before your interview.
+Be sure to shower, brush your teeth, and if all else fails, grab some deodorant and mints before your interview..

 Tips beyond attire

-While your attire is important and undoubtedly one of the first things that will be noticed, there’s a lot more to a person than their clothes.
+The way you dress is important and undoubtedly one of the first things that will be noticed about you, but there’s a lot more to a person than their clothes.
 The most crucial thing is to be confident in whatever attire you choose.

-Suppose you are interviewing at a company that requires you to wear a suit and tie daily, but you hate dressing in professional business attire.
-In that case, you may want to reconsider whether that company is a good fit for you.
+Imagine you are interviewing at a company that requires you to wear a suit and tie daily, but you hate dressing formally.
+If so, you might want to reconsider whether that company is right for you.